Unlock the Potential of Your Business With a Complimentary Consultation

 But as search engines evolved, they became smarter.

 Google, in particular, made significant strides in understanding the meaning and context behind searches.
-Major algorithm updates like Hummingbird in 2013 (their biggest update in 12 years), RankBrain in 2015, and BERT in 2019 shifted the focus from matching exact keywords to understanding the intent behind the query.
+Major algorithm updates like Google Hummingbird in 2013 (their biggest update in 12 years), RankBrain in 2015, and BERT in 2019 shifted the focus from matching exact keywords to understanding the intent behind the query.

 The Knowledge Graph, a massive database of facts and information, also played a crucial role.
 It allowed Google to connect the dots between entities (people, places, things, among others) and understand the relationships between them.